IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 ### Upload object from a file

-This example assumes that the bucket 'sample' already exists.
+This example assumes that the bucket 'sample' exists.
 {:tip}

 ```java